Yuri3-xr/NMS-Bench/README.md

 ### Usage

 Parameters:
 1. --preds: Path to the prediction files.
-Default is ``./data/coco/yolo-series/v8m-preds/``.
+By default, it is ``./data/coco/yolo-series/v8m-preds/``.
 2. --labels: Path to the label files.
-Default is ``./data/coco/labels/``.
+By default, it is ``./data/coco/labels/``.
 3. --output: Path to the output directory.
-Default is ``./results/``.
+By default, it is ``./results/``.
 4. --method: Name of the NMS algorithm.
+By default, it is ``BOENMS``.

 ### Examples